brikis98/yevgeniy-brikman-homepage/_posts/2011-07-29-worth-watching-pale-blue-dot.md

   - "/writing/2011/07/29/worth-watching-pale-blue-dot/"
 ---

-When I started the [30 day blog fitness challenge](https://www.ybrikman.com/writing/2011/07/07/30-day-blog-fitness-challenge/), I promised I would cheat.
+When I started the [30-day blog fitness challenge](https://www.ybrikman.com/writing/2011/07/07/30-day-blog-fitness-challenge/), I promised I would cheat.
 Today, I deliver on that promise.
 This post is less of a blog entry and more of a tumblr-style micro-blog.